brohrer/dotcom/markdown/data_eng_for_beginners.md

 for a moment.
 The arrows represent the movement of data.
 A pipeline can mean just one of these arrows, or a whole sequence of them.
+Pipelines pop up under a couple of names.
+They're also called workflows, and a single pass from end to end is called a job.

 Your home is full of pipelines.
 The closet-to-hamper clothing pipeline.
 The bookstore-to-bookshelf book pipeline.